Dre Campbell Farm

 Takeaway

-You can win this battle without using harsh chemicals.
+You can manage tent caterpillars without harsh chemicals.

 Image credit: “Flickr photo” by Derek Gavey, licensed under CC BY-NC-SA 2.0.